mplogas/Blog-AppConsult-SqliteSample/Blog/post.md

 ## Setting

 So, it happens from time to time that developers struggle with failed WACK results when they use platform-specific dependencies, such as SQLite-NET.
 These binaries only come in x86 and x64 flavor (e.g. through NuGet) but never platform-agnostic.
-I've put a simple WPF project on GitHub that saves some weather data into a local SQLite persistence.
+I've put a simple WPF project on [GitHub](https://github.com/mplogas/Blog-AppConsult-SqliteSample) that saves some weather data into a local SQLite persistence.
+You will need a OpenWeatherMap API key that you can get from [here](https://openweathermap.org/appid).
 I will use this sample codebase to demonstrate the resulting issue and two possible solutions.

 ## The issue